 3. Understand that Lifestyle Inflation is Hard to Reverse

-Because of hedonic adaptation, it’s hard to go backwards.
+Because of hedonic adaptation, it’s hard to go backward.
 You get accustomed to these new things.
 Then they become normal.
 You’ve effectively raised the bar for what it takes for you to be happy.

 That's what actually causes people to buy the bigger homes, and the nicer cars, and the bigger TVs.
 The old way becomes normal, and they start to want more.